DimaProggramer/spam_tg_userbot/README.md

 Floodweight can restrict you from sending messages FOREVER

+Version 1:
-There is only 1 argument (1 word) available in the .spam command because I'm stupid
+There is only 1 argument (1 word) available in the .spam text command because I'm stupid Version 2: in code, wrte in text = "" your text, and userbot has been spam your text(no arguments)

 Damn you spammers